How To Write Product Reviews That Sell Without Making Your Site Look Cheesy

 But with every downturn there is an opportunity.

-In that case, being the honest kid in the block and producing actual reviews where you are not afraid to be critical about the product and have the reader's best interest in mind can have a massive payoff.
+In that case, being the honest kid in the block and understanding how to write a review where you are not afraid to be critical about the product and have the reader's best interest in mind can have a massive payoff and set you apart from all the crappy online reviews.

 We have been experimenting with that in the past 12 months with great success and generated thousands of dollars in affiliate earnings both on Authority Hacker AND Health Ambition.

 We have cleared the board, forgotten everything we knew about writing reviews and looked around to try and learn from the best.
-We realised great reviews relies on 2 simple things:
+We realised great customer reviews rely on 2 simple things:

 - Trust with the author